 A limited number of studies exists on vehicle operations in the presence of bicyclists.
-Majority of the studies focused on either the safe lateral distance or the comfort levels of the bicyclists.
+The majority of studies have focused on either the safe lateral distance from or the comfort levels of bicyclists.
 Li et al. reported that vehicle flow is an important factor affecting bicycle travelers' perception of comfort on on-street bike lanes [6].
-Chen et al. reported reducing speeding nature of motorists to establish that installation of bicycle lanes did not lead to an increase in crashes [7].
+Chen et al. reported that installation of bicycle lanes did not lead to an increase in crashes due to the reduced vehicle speeds because of an increased awareness of bicyclists [7].
 Parkin and Meyers collected quantitative data regarding the passing distances between vehicles and bicyclists [8].
-This study suggested that where cycle lanes are present drivers may be driving within the confines of their own marked lane with less recognition being afforded to the cyclist.
-Love et al. developed a linear regression model relating Vehicle Passing Distances (VPD) to quantitative variables like lane width, bicycle infrastructure, cyclist and street identity [9].
+This study suggested that where cycle lanes are present, drivers may be driving within the confines of their own designated lane and pay less attention to adjacent bicyclists.
+Love et al. developed a linear regression model relating vehicle passing distances to quantitative variables like lane width, bicycle infrastructure, cyclist and street identity [9].
 Using data from six cities in Ottawa with shared routes and with and without bike lanes, Apasnore et al. formulated a linear regression model [10].
-The study found that motor vehicle speed and volume, lane width, number of through lanes, bicycle speed, bicycle position from adjacent curb edge line, adjacent curb parking, and grade slope are significant factors that impact lateral spacing between bicycles and vehicles.
-The current literature search suggests no qualification on the vehicle operating speed in presence of the bicyclists.
-The current research aims to mitigate the current research gap by developing a suitable dataset that can best address the research question.
-To quantify the association between average vehicle speed and other associated factors, the research team developed linear mixed effect models.
+The study found that motor vehicle speed and volume, lane width, number of through lanes, bicycle speed, bicycle position from adjacent curb edge line, adjacent curb parking, and grade slope are significant factors that affect lateral spacing between bicycles and vehicles.
+A search of current literature suggested no qualification on vehicle operating speed in the presence of bicyclists.